fpfuetsch/MMM-GitHub-Monitor/README.md

 ## How?
 ### Installation
   1. Navigate to the `/modules` folder of you MagicMirror²
-  2. Clone this repository using the following command: `https://github.com/BrainConverter/MMM-GitHub-Monitor.git`
+  2. Clone this repository using the following command: `git clone https://github.com/BrainConverter/MMM-GitHub-Monitor.git`
 ### Configuration
 To use this module, add it to the modules array in the `config/config.js` file:
 ```javascript